UNIVERSITY OF CALIFORNIA, DAVIS, DEPARTMENT OF COMPUTER SCIENCE TENURE-TRACK FACULTY POSITIONS

 The College of Engineering at the University of California, Davis invites applications from qualified candidates for a Project Scientist position in Computer Science in the area of microbial evolution, synthetic and systems biology.

 Candidates should have a Ph.D. degree in Computer Science or other fields that may meet the needs of the department.
 For consideration at the Associate or Full Project Scientist rank, a minimum of 2-5 years of postdoctoral experience is required.

-Preference will be given to candidates with a strong record of refereed journal publications in the Computer Science field.
+Preference will be given to candidates with a strong record of refereed journal publications in the Computer Science and Systems Biology field.

 The UC Davis College of Engineering is committed to building a diverse faculty, staff, and student body as it responds to the changing population and educational needs of California and the nation.
 The University of California is an affirmative action/equal opportunity employer. http://www.cs.ucdavis.edu/

 UC Davis is a smoke- and tobacco-free campus effective January 1, 2014.
 Smoking, the use of smokeless tobacco products, and the use of unregulated nicotine products (ecigarettes) are strictly prohibited on any property owned or leased by UC Davis -- indoors and outdoors, including parking lots and residential space.

 We are an Affirmative Action/Equal Opportunity employer, and particularly encourage applications from members of historically underrepresented racial/ethnic groups, women, individuals with disabilities, veterans, LGBTQ community members, and others who demonstrate the ability to help us achieve our vision of a diverse and inclusive community.
 The complete University of California nondiscrimination and affirmative action policy can be found at this website.